kevin-crook-ucb/ucb_w205_crook_supplement/2021_Summer/project_3.md

 * titles, introduction, executive summary, summary, etc.  format is open ended. whatever you feel is the best format.
 * startup the cluster
 * create the topic
-* startup the flask server
+* startup the flask server (may need to modify the directory and file name)
-* run the apache bench commands (be sure and include the new events)
+* run the apache bench commands (be sure and include for the new events)
-* infinite loop to run the apache bench command
+* infinite loop to run the apache bench command for purchase a sword
-*
-* provided analytical question(s) with queries and answers
+* hive command to create an external table for the schema on read
+* presto query against the external table.
+Include the query and first few lines of the result (you can simply use a limit 5 or similar)
+* simple analytics: business questions and sql and results to answer the questions
 * shutdown the cluster

 code cells for the following: